Implementing Images in Next.Email Templates with JavaScript

 Command Description

-app.use() Mounts the specified middleware function(s) at the specified path.
+app.use() Mounts the middleware function or functions at the path supplied.

-JavaScript with Next.js and Node.js
+Using Next.js and Node.js with JavaScript

 import nodemailer from 'nodemailer';